Government will continue to encourage farmers to use organic fertilisers – Agric Minister

 “Ghanaian farmers are improving in rice production and packaging and it is important that we take advantage of this to create laws to enhance patronage,” he said.

-He appealed to the government for machines to help in rice processing to enable farmers to produce more.
+He appealed to the government for machines to help in rice processing to enable famers produce more.

-Nana Bosomprah urged the military to do whatever was necessary to protect the remaining forest reserves in the region.
+Nana Bosomprah urged the military to do whatever is necessary to protect the remaining forest reserves in the region.

 “We must also construct warehouses to store food products under the Planting for Food and Jobs to address any food shortage,” he indicated.